galantelab/sideRETRO/docs/intro.rst

    :align: center

 Got interested?
-For a more detailed explanation about what is a retrocopy at all, please see our section `Retrocopy in a nutshell <retrocopy.rst>`_.
+For a more detailed explanation about what is a retrocopy at all, please see our section :ref:`Retrocopy in a nutshell <chap_retrocopy>`.

 Functionalities
 ===============